Argennon-Project/ascee/docs/specs.md

 #### Chunk

 A chunk can be considered as a continuous array of bytes.
 Every chunk has a
-size: `chunkSize` and a size upper bound :`sizeUpperBound`.
+size: `chunkSize` and a size upper bound:`sizeUpperBound`.
 The value of `chunkSize` can be determined uniquely at the start of every execution session, and it may be updated during the session like a normal memory location.
 On the other hand `sizeUpperBound` is a value that is constant for every block